Prolong the life of your shoes

 At Begg Shoes we don’t only want to help you find a great pair of shoes, we want you to enjoy them to the full and this can be achieved by caring properly for your shoes after you take them home.
 Different types of materials require different methods and products in order to keep them looking good.
-The proper care of shoes will help them to look their best and can also extend the life of the shoe.
+Proper shoe care will help them to look their best and can also extend the life of the shoe.

 The best thing is to start by protecting the shoes before you even start wearing them.
-A protector spray will provide a waterproof barrier and will help prevent staining from dirt.
+A protector spray will provide a water-resistant barrier and will help prevent staining from dirt.
 All staff were very excited about the addition of Collonil’s Carbon Pro protector spray to the range of shoe care products stocked by Begg Shoes.
-This spray will waterproof anything, and we mean anything!
-Our Inverness shop tested it on a coffee filter paper and can guarantee it is now 100% waterproof.
-This spray creates a breathable net-like structure over the material so it flexes with the shoe as you move.
-A single application can last 2-3 months, so depending on how many shoes you own a can could easily last a year – not bad for £12.99!
+This spray will make anything water-resistant, by creating a breathable net-like structure over the material so it flexes with the shoe as you move.
+A single application can last 2-3 months, so depending on how many shoes you own a can could easily last a year – not bad for £12.99

 CARING FOR LEATHER SHOES